 However, as trains lost importance to other modes of transportation this number has declined to just 3,378 miles today.

-One of the most popular scenic train rides in New York can be found at the Adirondack Scenic Railroad, first launched in 1992 as the Adirondack Scenic Railroad.
+One of the most popular scenic train rides in New York can be found at the Adirondack Railroad, first launched in 1992 as the Adirondack Scenic Railroad.

 The Arcade & Attica Railroad, based in Arcade, New York operates on trackage originally built and owned by the Buffalo, Attica & Arcade Railroad.